 Most commonly, PE funds structure management's participation through a trust office foundation (Stichting Administratiekantoor) (STAK), which holds the equity interests in the company and issues depositary receipts of shares to participating managers.
+A VC fund typically uses the same structure for its investors and managers.
 The STAK is the legal owner of the relevant shares and is entitled to exercise the voting rights on such shares, and to co-operate in a sale of the shares (the exit).
-The STAK board tends to be controlled, or at least co-directed, by the PE fund.
+The STAK board tends to be controlled, or at least co-directed, by the PE or VC fund.